GOAL: Raise $10 000 to cover the cost of fistula repair surgery for women and girls suffering from this condition.

 With a population of nearly 30 million, Ghana has only 7 trained obstetric fistula surgeons, resulting in a backlog of untreated patients.

 My name is Habiba Cooper Diallo.
 I am a passionate end fistula advocate and the founder of the Women's Health Organization International (WHOI) , a non-profit that builds awareness about this condition.
-In December, I travelled to Ghana and witnessed first-hand the challenges in fistula care there.
-My organization is leading a fundraiser that will support the expansion of the Tamale Fistula Centre's operating theatre and cover the cost of fistula repair surgery for patients at both the Tamale and Mankessim fistula repair centres.
-The funds raised on GoFundMe will be used for the operating theatre.
+In December 2018, I travelled to Ghana and witnessed first-hand the challenges in fistula care there.
+My organization is leading a fundraiser that will cover the cost of fistula repair surgery for patients at both the Tamale and Mankessim fistula repair centres.
+We have so far raised funds through GoFundMe and community events such as our Medasi Art Auction in November 2019.
+We are CAD 3 700 to our goal.

 The fistula repair surgery helped Ruhiya live a normal life again.
 She was no longer leaking waste products and could therefore become an active member of society once again.
 Your contribution would help other fistula patients do the same.
 They would no longer live in isolation with the stigma of having this life-shattering condition.